 Palack Wine Bar

-Palack wine bar lies just a few minutes away from the tourist-heavy streets of Pest, on the other side of the Danube, in the adorable Újbuda neighborhood.
-Sure, there are other wine bars in Budapest with a more discerning wine menu or a knowledgeable staff, but those places often end up being the playgrounds of wine snobs.
+Palack is a laid-back wine bar on the Buda side of the city, right where the increasingly fashionable Bartók Béla Boulevard sets off.
+Sure, there are other wine bars in Budapest with a more discerning wine list and better-trained servers, but those places often end up being the playgrounds of wine snobs.

-The wonderful thing about Palack’s unabashadly middle-brow approach is that it brings together a cross-section of local residents: Price conscious customers can try entry-level Hungarian whites for €2 by the glass, while those with more advanced palates and deeper pockets sip away on wines made by the country’s leading wineries, including Szeleshát, Vylyan, and Kreinbacher.
-Palack has a total of 100 types of wines, which you can also purchase to go.
+The wonderful thing about Palack’s unabashedly middle-brow approach is that it brings together a cross-section of local residents: Price sensitive customers can try entry-level Hungarian whites for €2 by the glass, while those with advanced palates and deeper pockets sip away on more complex wines by the country’s leading wineries, including Szeleshát, Vylyan, and Kreinbacher.
+Palack serves about a hundred types of wines, which are also available for purchase.
 If you get hungry, order a couple of the vegetable dips or the charcuterie and cheese platters (€8).

-In terms of offerings, atmosphere, and prices, Palack is comparabe to Kadarka wine bar, which is located on the Pest side of the Danube.
+In terms of offerings, atmosphere, and prices, Palack is comparabe to Kadarka wine bar on the opposite side of the Danube.